Drag to Select

 Drag and drop polish

-2. Our dragging is triggering text selected during drag.
+2. Our drag is triggering text selection.

 Preventing pointer events during drag with setPointerCapture